demisto/content/Packs/RiskSense/Scripts/RiskSenseGetRansomewareCVEScript/README.md

-This script is a helper script of Ransomware Exposure - RiskSense playbook and retrieve information of cves and trending cves from host finding details.
+This script is a helper script for the Ransomware Exposure - RiskSense playbook and retrieves information of CVEs and trending CVEs from host finding details.
 ## Script Data
 ---